santaclz/pwnnotes/README.md

 ### No shellcode, no ropchain?
 No problem
 Use one_gadget https://github.com/david942j/one_gadget
 to overwrite whatever address you can control execution with

+# Glibc techniques summary
+## House of Force
+Overwrite `top_chunk` size and wrap around address space to control where the next chunk is allocated.
+## Fastbin dup
+Perform double free -> control the fd pointer in the last fastbin -> malloc returns address in fd pointer.

 # Other arch
 ## ARM